Marc Quinn: Self, 1991 – present

 The first work of Quinn's to gain international fame was Self, which was exhibited in 1991, when he was 27.
 Self (1991) is a self-portrait formed by a frozen cast of 10 pints of the artist's blood.
 It is an ongoing work, where the artist portrays himself every five years through a new cast with new blood.

 The artworks are placed in transparent plexiglass-glass boxes, on top of freezing cabinets.
 This highlights a theme of the works, which is dependency.

 Self (2006) is owned by the National Portrait Gallery, London.

 Emotional Detox, 1995

-In 1995 Quinn stopped drinking.
-Emotional Detox, a series of seven sculptures made of lead and cast from the artist's own body, were created at this time.
+In 1995 Quinn produced Emotional Detox, a series of seven sculptures made of lead and cast from the artist's own body, were created at this time.
 Inspired by traditional iconography of the seven deadly sins, in each sculpture Quinn's body is being torn apart and reconfigured, reflecting detoxification as both a physical and psychological battle.

 Emotional Detox has been exhibited at Tate Britain, London (1995), Groninger Museum, The Netherlands (2000), and Stedelijk Museum, Amsterdam (2015).